Events & Happenings

 Entry requirements for the U.S. Commonwealth of the Northern Mariana Islands (CNMI) are the same as for any U.S. destination.
 The U.S. Visa Waiver Program applies.
 For further details, visit www.travel.state.gov.
 In addition, a special Guam-CNMI Visa Waiver Program allows visa-free entry from additional countries: Australia, Brunei, Hong Kong (HK Special Administrative Region [SAR] passport or HK Identification card is required), Japan, Malaysia, Nauru, New Zealand, Papua New Guinea, Republic of Korea, Singapore, Taiwan, United Kingdom.
 Under the Guam-CNMI Visa Waiver Program, travelers from these countries, for a maximum of 45 days, seeking admission to the CNMI must possess a valid, unexpired machine-readable passport and must not have previously violated the terms of any prior admission to the U.S. ESTA is not a requirement for these travelers.

-- Cape Air (United Airlines Connection, www.united.com), From Guam - China is served on a regular charter basis from Shanghai, Guangzhou, and Beijing.
+- From China – regular charter from Shanghai, Guangzhou, Beijing, and Hangzhou

-- The international airlines listed here offer connecting flights to virtually all major cities worldwide.
-Domestic commuters are run by Cape Air, Freedom Air, and STAR Marianas Air.
+The international airlines listed here offer connecting flights to virtually all major cities worldwide.
+Domestic commuters are run by STAR Marianas Air.
 For car rental, a U.S. driver's license can be used; foreign visitors can use their home country licenses for up to 1 month.
-Shuttle buses are available from most hotels.
+Shuttle buses are available from most hotels and Duty-Free Shopping Galleria in Garapan.
 Taxis are available, and many hotels offer airport pick-up and drop-off.
+Note: Since airline schedule changes, it is best to check with each airline or with your travel agent for current schedule.

 Note: Since airline schedule changes, it is best to check with each airline or with your travel agent for current schedule.